-While the United Way of Southeast Arkansas offices are in Pine Bluff, one or more of the 25 partner agencies provide services in 16 southeast Arkansas counties.
+While the United Way of Southeast Arkansas office is in Pine Bluff, one or more of the 20 partner agencies provide services in 16 southeast Arkansas counties.
 Volunteers are at the core of the organization which supports the efforts of these partner agencies providing benefits to people in every corner of our communities.

 The United Way of Southeast Arkansas partner agencies provide services in these Arkansas counties:

 There is a strong tradition of giving and helping in southeast Arkansas.
 The United Way of Southeast Arkansas traces its roots to the Pine Bluff Community Chest of 1924.